 How should materials be packed for pick-up?

-All donation materials should be clean and packed as compactly as possible in large garbage type bags or cardboard boxes.
+All materials should be clean and packed as compactly as possible in large garbage type bags or cardboard boxes.
 (All plastic bags and cardboard boxes are recycled after collection.)

 Who is eligible to participate in the challenge?